They Placed a Wreath Upon His Door: George Jones RIP

 George Strait press conference

 Although I have never been a big follower George Strait‘s career, like most fans of country music, I am surprised by how many songs of his I know.
 And I cannot dispute that he is a country music legend.
 Because of all that, I was sad to hear that he recently announced at a press conference that he is beginning his final tour, the “The Cowboy Rides Away Tour,” which will end in 2014.
 But he does not rule out making appearances after this tour ends.
-At the beginning of the press conference below, several country music stars pay tribute to Strait.
+At the beginning of the press conference, several country music stars paid tribute to Strait.

 So we wish Strait good luck as he embarks on this final tour.
 One of my favorite songs he recorded was a duet he did with Alan Jackson, “Murder on Music Row,” from the Latest Greatest Straitest Hits (2000) CD.
 The song laments the Nashville trend toward pop and away from traditional country music.
 Certainly, after Strait rides off into the sunset, there will be even less country music coming out of Nashville.